Dicot0721/PlantsVsZombies-AndroidTV/README.md

 - Build with:
     * Android Studio: Click on the build button.
     * Command line: Run the following command:
-        ```shell
+        ```sh
         cd PlantsVsZombies-AndroidTV
         ./gradlew assembleDebug
         ```

 - If release, configure signing using the file `keystore.properties` located in the project root directory (you must create this file yourself).
 The file content format is as follows:
     ```properties
     storePassword=myStorePassword
     keyPassword=mykeyPassword